27 stranded Nigerian girls evacuated from Lebanon arrive Abuja

 Also speaking, Mr Philip Webbe, a representative of the Silver Wings Group in Nigeria, said the Lebanese community and its Embassy in Nigeria had facilitated the return of the girls with the support of the Nigerian government.

-Webbe said it was in fulfillment of their word that they would not leave any Nigerian girl stranded in Lebanon.
+Webbe said it was in fulfilment of their word that they would not leave any Nigerian girl stranded in Lebanon.

 “We are the company, silver wings that brought the Chartered flight to Nigeria.